SantoriniDave.com

 • The Stairs: If you stay in a caldera hotel in Santorini or a castle hotel in Monemvasia, you will likely have to carry your luggage up and down steep steps.
 A backpack makes this manageable; a suitcase makes it a workout.

 • Ferry Boarding: This is the biggest factor.
-Boarding a ferry is often a “mad dash” with hundreds of people moving at once.
+Boarding a ferry is a bit of a “mad dash” with hundreds of people moving at once.
 Having your hands free to hold your ticket and hold onto a railing while walking up the ramp is nice.

 If You Must Bring a Suitcase